Rain Barrel: How To Make And Use Rain Barrels

 Cut the downspout on the lines and slide the diverter onto the top section of the downspout.
 Reattach the lower downspout.
 Measure and cut the connector hose.

-To winterize the system, remove the filter which came with the diverter and tie the hose up against the downspout.
+To winterize the system, remove the filter that came with the diverter and tie the hose up against the downspout.
 You can also remove the hose and attach the cap included in the system.
 Next, turn the barrel upside down and put something heavy on it to keep it in place.

 The barrel looks really nice, making it a nice addition to your house and garden.
 Also, it also serves as a great way to lighten your environmental footprint.